 The examination consists of four parts:

-The mechanical aptitude test is weighted 30%.
+The mechanical aptitude test is qualifying.
 The mechanical aptitude test is also vide-based and measures mechanical aptitude by troubleshooting an animated brick-making factory.
 The applicant will view a detailed introduction to the animated brick-making factory and then answer multiple-choice questions about the factory.

 The reading test is qualifiying.
 The reading test is also designed specifically for the firefighter job that requires the on-going study of difficult and technical materials.
 The test is based on training materials and the applicant is required to choose a word that best fits the blank.